Movie Review :: The Hallmark Channel’s Holiday Crashers

 As always with a Hallmark film, the production is top-notch, the set design of the lodge screams Christmas, the performances are all pretty great, and it puts you in the holiday spirit.
 It may not be as good as ‘Twas the Date Before Christmas but it’s entertaining nonetheless.

-Holiday Crashers has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+Holiday Crashers has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.

 Preview – Holiday Crashers